CloudyBuhtz/tab-funnel/entrypoints/onboarding/onboarding.md

 ## What is Tab Funnel?
 Tab Funnel is an addon that can be used to clear up your tabs from your browser, freeing space while also being able to organise, manage and sort them.

 Instead of having tons of tabs filling up your bar, you can put them in a neat list.
+It's similar to other addons that will put all of your tabs into one single tab.

+Set it as your homepage, pin it or do whatever you please.

+//TODO: Dashboard Image

 ` `
 ` `